The Empire strikes back ... at a secret London location

 A galaxy, far, far away has arrived at a secret location in London for a "Star Wars" film screening with a difference.

-Secret Cinema, which specializes in immersive film events, is bringing back to life one of the most popular film franchises of all time in a summer screening of "The Empire Strikes Back".
+Secret Cinema, which specialises in immersive film events, is bringing back to life one of the most popular film franchises of all time in a summer screening of "The Empire Strikes Back".

 As the name suggests, little is revealed of what the evening entails and attendees are asked not to unveil details.